 The Pointer Method and Visual Pacing

 Want to stop your eyes from wandering?
 Use the Pointer Method.
-It sounds simple—maybe even a little elementary—but it works.
+This technique is simple, even elementary, but effective.
 Use your finger, a pen, or your cursor to guide your eyes across the line.

 Physical pacing doesn't just bump up your speed; it saves you from that mid-study "eye fatigue" during late-night sessions.
 If you're looking for scientifically credible reading enhancement, practicing these drills for just 10 minutes a day can yield massive results.